adlnet/xAPI-Spec/xAPI-Communication.md

 1. A Statement request including zero or more Attachments is construed as described below.

-2. The Statement is sent using a Content-Type of" multipart/mixed".
+2. The Statement is sent using a Content-Type of "multipart/mixed".
 Any Attachments are placed at the end of such transmissions.

 3. The LRS decides whether to accept or reject the Statement based on the information in the first part.